nickgillian/ofxGrt/README.md

 You can find additional README files in each of the examples that describe more details about each specific example.

-##License
-The ofxGRT is available under a MIT license.

 ##Examples

 See the specific examples directories for a full description on each example.